canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/microstack-get-started/microstack-get-started.md

 Duration: 5:00

-If you are using Ubuntu, which we highly recommend, you can install MicroStack righ away by running the following command from the terminal:
+If you are using Ubuntu Xenial or later, which we highly recommend, you can install MicroStack righ away by running the following command from the terminal:

 ```bash
 sudo snap install microstack --classic --beta